 Attention, developers, data scientists, and AI enthusiasts: the Worldwide AI Hackathon is coming in 2023!
 Get ready for the next generation of AI at the Worldwide AI Hackathon, where contestants will work on groundbreaking projects that could lead to the creation of the next ChatGPT or Stable Diffusion, as well as address pressing issues like data privacy and machine learning model quality.

-The Worldwide AI Hackathon, co-organized by Wow AI and Transatlantic AI eXchange as a part of the WowDAO (the 1st decentralized autonomous organization for the AI community, in early development), is offering students, developers, AI engineers, and data scientists the chance to revolutionize the field of artificial intelligence.
+The Worldwide AI Hackathon, co-organized by Wow AI and Transatlantic AI eXchange as a part of the WowDAO (the 1st decentralized autonomous organization for the AI community, in early development), is offering students, developers, AI engineers, data scientists and AI startup founders the chance to revolutionize the field of artificial intelligence.
 In this competition, participants will work to solve three of the toughest challenges faced by the industry as determined by over 30 incredible judges from large corporations like Google, Meta, Apple, Microsoft, SAP, Samsung, Oracle, IBM, Intel, Accenture, etc. These challenges were voted by the top AI executives include:

 1. Generative AI applications